pypy/pypy/rpython/doc/rlib.rst

 -------------------

-The regular expression syntax is mostly a subset of the syntax of the `re`_ module.
+The regular expression syntax is mostly a subset of the syntax of the `re`_ module.  *Note: this is different from rlib.rsre.*
 By default, non-special characters match themselves.
 If you concatenate regular expressions the result will match the concatenation of strings matched by the single regular expressions.